 Personal data processed by the School

-Personal data controlled by the School but processed by a third party on the School’s behalf (for example private sector systems).
+Personal data controlled by the School but processed by a third party on the School’s behalf (for example confidential waste disposal).

 Personal data processed jointly by the School and its partners (data controllers in common).